 - Keratoprosthesis (K-Pro): K-Pro surgery is for patients with severe corneal disease where multiple traditional corneal transplants have already failed, or there is no chance for transplant success.
 In this procedure, a synthetic cornea made of a special polymer is transplanted in place of a traditional cornea.
 This type of corneal transplant can give excellent vision to those previously with no hope of sight.
 However, medications and antibiotics are necessary for a lifetime

 - Anterior Segment Surgery: Implantable Corneal Ring Segments (Intacs) are small rings that can be implanted in the corneal stroma and are used to reshape the cornea.
 Intacs have been shown to be beneficial for patients with keratoconus, both in restoring vision and allowing better contact lens fitting.
 Intacs are implanted through a tiny partial thickness incision in the cornea, allowing for more rapid recovery.

-- Anterior Segment Reconstruction: Our surgeons at Ophthalmic Partners of Pennsylvania and New Jersey specialize in the repair of eye injury from trauma or surgically induced damage.
+- Anterior Segment Reconstruction: Our surgeons at Ophthalmic Partners specialize in the repair of eye injury from trauma or surgically induced damage.
 This repair includes removal of traumatic cataract, intraocular lens exchange or repair, and repair of iris defects due to injury.

 - Cataract Surgery: Drs.
 Raber and Ayres also specialize in cataract surgery in those patients with corneal disease as well as repair of cataract-related complications.
 Implanted lenses for correction of astigmatism and presbyopia correcting lenses are also of particular interest to Drs.
 Raber and Ayres.